conda/conda-docs/web/source/miniconda.rst

 explicitly setting ``python=2`` or ``python=3``.
 It also determines the default value of ``CONDA_PY`` when using ``conda build``.

-We have 32-bit Mac OS X binaries available, please contact us for more details at sales@continuum.io.

 **Note**: If you already have Miniconda or Anaconda installed, and you just want to upgrade, you should not use the installer.
 Just use ``conda update``.
 For instance